dgdata21/1cpostgresql/README.md

 Problems to be solved:
 - Analyze revenue of each manager in quarters of the certain period;
 - Analyze revenue of each manager in years of the certain period;
+- Cohort analysis of clients;
 - ABC-analysis of sku in quarters of the certain period.

 The tables to use:
 - table of sales orders;
 - table of managers;
+- table of clients;
 - table of sku.